jostylr/mathpebbles/src/templates.md

 This is run when the x button in the footer editor gets clicked.
 It should make the item active if it is not active and deactivate it if isn't.
-If something else is active, then it should be dehtroned.
+If something else is active, then it should be dethroned.
 Should happen automatically, I think.

     clickToggle (name) {